Sitemap

 - update resource description from SPARQL service when the template they belong to matches

-generated from the request body) - remove resource description from SPARQL service when the template they belong to matches
+PUTrequest (DELETEis combined withINSERT DATAgenerated from the request body) - remove resource description from SPARQL service when the template they belong to matches

-It is possible to use updates that include not only DELETE
+It is possible to use updates that include not only DELETE but also INSERT block, but their behavior is undefined

 in terms of LDT.